pic

 5

 Both sort(x) and sort!(x) have the option of defining the sorting order based on transformations of x.
-Specifically, given a function foo, the sorted order can be determined by the values of foo(x).
-We demonstrate this below through the function sort, whose implementation requires the keyword argument by.
+Specifically, given a function foo, the elements can be ordered by the values of foo(x).
+Its implementation requires the keyword argument by.

 x = [4, -5, 3]